 - A. A motion is made (this is the beginning of bringing a matter before the committee) - a.
 Avoid wording a motion in the negative because of the possible confusion as to the effect of the motion. - b.
-A motion should be clear, concise, and comprehensive so that the committee is not voting on the perceived intent but on the actual wording as it will be officially recorded. - B. A motion is seconded (a second merely indicates that another member wishes the matter to come before the committee, it does not necessarily mean the individual seconding is in favor of the motion). - C. The chair states the motion (this makes the motion pending and before the committee, it is only at this point that the motion belongs to the committee and must be disposed of in some manner). - D. There is then debate (if the motion is debatable). - a.
+A motion should be clear, concise, and comprehensive so that the committee is not voting on the perceived intent but on the actual wording as it will be officially recorded.

+- B. A motion is seconded (by GSR if required) A second merely indicates that another member wishes the matter to come before the committee, it does not necessarily mean the individual seconding the motion is in favor of the motion. - C. At this point that the motion belongs to the committee and must be disposed of in some manner). - D. There is then debate (if the motion is debatable). - 1.
 The motion should be debated without questioning the maker's intent.
-Motives should never be questioned. - b.
-Participants should address each other through the chair. and should use titles or descriptions of duties, not names (for example, 'IEFASC Chairperson').
+Motives should never be questioned. - 2.
+Participants should address each other through the chair.
 The chair addresses members by name.
-Discussion is not generally between two participants but through the chair. - E. When ready, the committee votes to adopt (carry) or reject (fail) the motion.
-(This is also known as, "the chair puts the question"). - a.
+Discussion is not generally between two participants but through the chair. - E. When ready, the committee votes to adopt (carry) or reject (fail) the motion. - 1.
 In cases where there seems to be little or no opposition in routine business, adoption of a motion or action without a motion can be by unanimous consent.
 The chair calls for any objections.
 If there are none, the matter/action is adopted.
 In the case of an amendment to a pending motion, this is known as a "friendly amendment."
-It must be friendly to the entire committee, not just the maker. - b.
-There are no fractions of votes. - c.
-A majority vote (simple majority) is one (1) more than one-half (1/2). - d.
-A two-thirds vote (2/3 majority) means at least two-thirds (2/3) of the present voting participants. - e.
+It must be friendly to the entire committee, not just the maker. - 2.
+There are no fractions of votes. - 3.
+A majority vote (simple majority) is one (1) more than one-half (1/2). - 4.
+A two-thirds vote (2/3 majority) means at least two-thirds (2/3) of the present voting participants. - 5.
 The determination of a vote (simple or 2/3) will be based upon participants present and voting.
-Abstentions are a choice not to be present for the vote. - f.
+Abstentions are a choice not to be present for the vote. - 6.
 The chair announces the result of the vote, and its adoption or rejection.